“We as teachers are not running a house of corrections.”

 Natalie Gibson’s excellent article has really caused me to re-evaluate how I address corrections in the studio.
-(Please read that article before reading this short post!)
+(Read that article here before reading this post!)
 I do tend to spend time working with the student in the lesson to “discover” any errors and to experience the new habit in the lesson.
 Perhaps this is taking valuable time away from vibrant music-making!

 Steps to foster accuracy in a first performance:

 1) Careful choice of repertoire: the student should possess the “prerequisites” for learning the piece.
 For example, if the student is learning his or her first Bach Invention, he or she should be able to hear two voices independently.
 If a student is learning a Sonatina, he or she should possess fluid scale technique, know how to balance the hands, and so on.